BREC's Baton Rouge Zoo accredited again, six years after losing status from national group

 BREC said Tuesday morning that after submitting an application for reaccreditation, an in-person inspection and a hearing, the zoo is again among the 10 percent of zoos and aquariums formally recognized by the Association of Zoos and Aquariums.

-The park is amid a $50 million improvement plan.
+The park is amid a $50 million improvement plan expected to be revealed in May.

+"It gives us a little bit more credibility and it makes it a little bit more easy to get permits to move animals, it allows us to gain access to additional animals," said Jim Fleshman, the zoo's director.
+"We're looking to add African lions...and eventually we want to be able to bring in gorillas and bring great apes back to the zoo."

 Zoos seeking accreditation are evaluated on nearly 400 standards and a review team spends up to four days reviewing the park.
 The reviewers also look at whether the park has addressed any concerns raised in a previous visit.